A SwiftUI Example Tutorial

 Adding a State Property

-The slider is going to be used to control the degree to which the Text view is to be rotated.
-As such, a binding needs to be established between the Slider view and a state property into which the current rotation angle will be stored.
+The Slider will control the degree to which the Text view will be rotated.
+As such, a binding must be established between the Slider view and a state property into which the current rotation angle will be stored.
 Within the code editor, declare this property and configure the Slider to use a range between 0 and 360 in increments of 0.1:

 struct ContentView: View {